scalespeeder/DayZ-Novy-Sobor-Temporary-Hospital-Custom-Location-Json-For-PC-and-Console/readme.txt

 DayZ Novy Sobor Temporary Hospital For Console and PC json Mod Instructions & Terms Of Use

-Spawns a Temporary Hospital inside a habger  & related structures at  6995.96 / 8180.62 which is North of Novy Sobor on Chernarus.
+Spawns a Temporary Hospital inside a hanger  & related structures at  6995.96 / 8180.62 which is North of Novy Sobor on Chernarus.

 Limited Testing on PC Chernarus Local Server DAYZ Version 1.16 Apr 2021.